Simple, inexpensive concrete basement floor solutions

 First, you need to check the floor to see if it can be painted.
 Take a plastic trash bag or a piece of plastic drop cloth and spread it over a dry section of the basement floor (at least 1-foot by 1-foot).
 Using duct or masking tape, tape all four sides to the concrete, so no air can escape from under the plastic.
 Let it sit for 24 hours.
 Pull the bag up, and inspect the concrete underneath.
 If the concrete is damp, you have a moisture seepage problem and the concrete cannot be sealed.
 If it's dry, you can paint it.
 Most home improvement stores carry garage floor paint, which is an epoxy-based paint that will seal the concrete and provide a durable finish.
 The prep work is labor intensive, but you should be able to complete the project in one weekend plus an evening after work.
 It's relatively inexpensive.
 Figure about $200 for a garage-sized area.
 This includes all the necessary prep materials.

 What will work depends on whether the moisture problem is something that has always been a problem or a recent thing caused by this year's excessive rainfall in many areas.
 If you have a moisture problem, you need to solve it.
 Often, cleaning gutters and routing downspouts away from the house can resolve the problem.
 If the excess rain caused it, wait until the moisture dries up and keep a dehumidifier in the room before you start or you will not be able to get the paint to set properly and mildew/mold will be a constant problem.
-You can test for excess moisture by taping a piece of plastic to the floor or wall and sealing all the edges with duck tape.
-If there is moisture under the plastic when you lift it, you need to stop the water coming in.
-Moisture on the outside of the plastic means you have condensation and need a dehumidifier.

 I would use three to five colors of concrete paint to make a "tile" or "vinyl" look floor.
 My dad's house was done this way 22 years ago, and the floor still looks great.
 Vinyl look is the easiest.
 Remove everything from the room, and cover anything you don't want paint to splatter onto.
 Use a neutral color like vanilla cream or an earth tone as your base coat and paint the entire floor with it and let dry.
 Use a small paintbrush to splatter 2-6 colors that blend and contrast to make a random design all over the floor.
 When dry, it very much resembles vinyl, and mistakes don't show since there is no pattern.
 Make sure at least one of your colors is the color of the dirt in your yard and the floor will not look dirty unless it is very dirty.
 To get ideas for color combos, look at tile samples from a flooring store.
 You can mimic grout lines.
 First, use a black or dark gray base coat, and then put down narrow tape on dry paint to be the grout lines.
 Then repaint the floor with the light base coat and continue as above.
 You can also make a stamp from a large sponge and stamp the floor, but that can be hard on your knees.